-MSG Kevin Holland is a former member of BOTH the Naval Special Warfare Development Group (SEAL Team Six) and the 1st Special Forces Operational Detachment-Delta (Delta Force).
-He was originally DEVGRU operator who turned Army and passed SFQC (Special Forces Qualification Course) and made his way to serve in the elite counter-terrorism unit, Delta Force.
+MSG Kevin Holland is a former BOTH member of the Naval Special Warfare Development Group (SEAL Team Six) and the 1st Special Forces Operational Detachment-Delta (Delta Force).
+He was originally a DEVGRU operator who turned Army and passed SFQC (Special Forces Qualification Course) and made his way to serve in the elite counter-terrorism unit, Delta Force.

 The U.S. SEAL Team 8 and DEVGRU

 In 1990 he was deployed to Northern Iraq during Operation Desert Storm.
 Holland was tasked with deep reconnaissance and sniper missions.
 Upon completing the deployment, he was awarded the Navy Achievement Medal and was sent to Sniper School.